TheRealQuasi/starship-model-2025/README.md

 - `mbed-syundo0730/I2Cdev@0.0.0+sha.3aa973ebe3e5`
 - `infineon/XENSIV Digital Pressure Sensor@^1.0.0`

 Please ensure these libraries are installed with platformIO before building the project.
+They should however be installed automatically when opening the project.